decor

 What Is a Mastectomy?

 A mastectomy is a surgical procedure that removes all breast tissue in either one breast or both breasts.
 This surgery can be used as a treatment for breast cancer or, for those who have an elevated risk of developing breast cancer, as a preventative measure.
-Those who get a mastectomy typically have breast reconstruction surgery afterward so that they retain the appearance of having breasts even after their removal.
+Those who get a mastectomy may have breast reconstruction surgery using breast implants afterward so that they retain the appearance of having breasts even after their removal.
+Other patients may choose not to have a reconstruction performed.

 What Is Breast Cancer?